 We have engaged The Proxy Advisory Group, LLC to assist in the solicitation of proxies and provide related advice and informational support for a services fee and the reimbursement of customary disbursements, which are not expected to exceed \$20,000 in total.
 In addition to these mailed proxy materials, our directors and employees may also solicit proxies in person, by telephone, or by other means of communication.
-Directors and employees will not be paid any additional compensation for soliciting proxies.
-We may also reimburse brokerage firms, banks and other agents for the cost of forwarding proxy materials to beneficial owners.
-If you have any questions or require any assistance with voting your shares, please contact our proxy solicitation firm, The Proxy Advisory Group, LLC, at +1-212-616-2180.
+Directors and employees sign and return each proxy card to ensure that all of your shares are voted.